speakeasy-api/openapi-directory/SDKs/amazonaws.com/neptune/2014-10-31/python/README.md

 * `post_describe_event_categories` - Displays a list of categories for all event source types, or, if specified, for a specified source type.
 * `post_describe_event_subscriptions` - <p>Lists all the subscription descriptions for a customer account.
 The description for a subscription includes SubscriptionName, SNSTopicARN, CustomerID, SourceType, SourceID, CreationTime, and Status.</p> <p>If you specify a SubscriptionName, lists the description for that subscription.</p>
 * `post_describe_events` - Returns events related to DB instances, DB security groups, DB snapshots, and DB parameter groups for the past 14 days.
 Events specific to a particular DB instance, DB security group, database snapshot, or DB parameter group can be obtained by providing the name as a parameter.
 By default, the past hour of events are returned.
+* `post_describe_global_clusters` - Returns information about Neptune global database clusters.
+This API supports pagination.
 * `post_describe_orderable_db_instance_options` - Returns a list of orderable DB instance options for the specified engine.
 * `post_describe_pending_maintenance_actions` - Returns a list of resources (for example, DB instances) that have at least one pending maintenance action.
 * `post_describe_valid_db_instance_modifications` - You can call <a>DescribeValidDBInstanceModifications</a> to learn what modifications you can make to your DB instance.
 You can use this information when you call <a>ModifyDBInstance</a>.
 * `post_failover_db_cluster` - <p>Forces a failover for a DB cluster.</p> <p>A failover for a DB cluster promotes one of the Read Replicas (read-only instances) in the DB cluster to be the primary instance (the cluster writer).</p> <p>Amazon Neptune will automatically fail over to a Read Replica, if one exists, when the primary instance fails.
 You can force a failover when you want to simulate a failure of a primary instance for testing.
 Because each instance in a DB cluster has its own endpoint address, you will need to clean up and re-establish any existing connections that use those endpoint addresses when the failover is complete.</p>
+* `post_failover_global_cluster` - <p>Initiates the failover process for a Neptune global database.</p> <p>A failover for a Neptune global database promotes one of secondary read-only DB clusters to be the primary DB cluster and demotes the primary DB cluster to being a secondary (read-only) DB cluster.
+In other words, the role of the current primary DB cluster and the selected target secondary DB cluster are switched.
+The selected secondary DB cluster assumes full read/write capabilities for the Neptune global database.</p> <note> <p>This action applies <b>only</b> to Neptune global databases.
+This action is only intended for use on healthy Neptune global databases with healthy Neptune DB clusters and no region-wide outages, to test disaster recovery scenarios or to reconfigure the global database topology.</p> </note>
 * `post_list_tags_for_resource` - Lists all tags on an Amazon Neptune resource.
 * `post_modify_db_cluster` - Modify a setting for a DB cluster.
 You can change one or more database configuration parameters by specifying these parameters and the new values in the request.
 * `post_modify_db_cluster_endpoint` - Modifies the properties of an endpoint in an Amazon Neptune DB cluster.